opendatadiscovery/odd-platform/docker/README.md

 ### Result

-* Open http://localhost:8080/management/datasources in your browser.
+1. Open http://localhost:8080/management/datasources in your browser

-You should be able to see 10 predefined data sources in the list.
+You should be able to see 10 predefined data sources in the list

-* Open http://localhost:8080 in your browser
-* Select the Catalog in the Platform UI
+2. Go to the **Catalog** section

 You should be able to see metadata sample injected in the Platform